Toumash/vault-demo/README.md

 ./scripts/run-vault.sh
 ```

 Open up the browser to configure secrets in vault.
+The token is `myroot` - you can configure it in the `run-vault.sh` script

 ![login to vault](./docs/vault-login-in.png)

-Create Key Value (KV) Secret Engine.
+Create a Key Value (KV) Secret Engine by clicking `enable new engine`

 Create sample secret